Sep9

 Matthew 22:1-14…Working

-“Teaches how people will come up with all sorts of excuses and reasons for not responding to God’s invitation.” ⇒ People will put off coming to Christ or following Jesus do so with all sorts of reasons and excuses.
+“Teaches how it’s easy to come up with excuses and valid reasons not to respond, but what a terrible mistake that would be!” ⇒ People will come up with all sorts of reasons and excuses not to accept the invitation.
 I want to believe in God.
 I want to answer the Invite.
 I want to go to Church.
 But it’s just not the right time, and besides Sundays are the only day I have to myself.
 Or they’ll say I’m just to busy with my career goals.
 Maybe after I finish school, get my degree, and send the kids off, then I’ll give my life to Jesus.
-If their believers they’ll say; I love to serve and get more involved in church and worship, but I don’t know what I can offer, and besides I just don’t have the time right now.
+Or If their believers they’ll say; I love to serve and get more involved in church and worship, but I don’t know what I can offer, and besides I just don’t have the time right now.
 My schedules crazy, my kids have sports.
 Or I’d like to hold a small group bible study, but I don’t know enough of the bible.
 Or I’d like to give more, but I just bought a house.
 Must of the time our excuses are not the issue for not receiving Jesus or taking the next step in discipleship.
-The real issue is that we don’t want to be held to a higher moral standard that requires life changes.
-Or have to give up the sins and comforts we enjoy.
+The real issue is that we like things the way they are and don’t want to make changes.
+Or we don’t want to submit to the authority of Christ.
 Often times our excuses reveal our values, priorities, security, identity, and relative worth of Jesus.

-“Warns how the distractions of life can make us indifferent to the things God.” ⇒ All to often we can get distracted with the things of work, family, and the world around us.
+“Warns how worldly concerns and distractions of life cause us to miss out on the fuller and abundant life God offers” ⇒ All to often we can get distracted with the things of work, family, and the world around us.
 There’s work to be done and money to be made.
-We’re convinced we have better things to do and better places to be.
-Sometimes we think that it’s murderers and thieves—really bad people—who reject God.
-But Jesus teaches that it is farmers, business owners, property owners, and ordinary family men who miss the kingdom because they’re too distracted by the cares of life.
-Then on the other hand you have those who do not perhaps hate it, oppose it, or scoff at it.
-But they do not receive it into their hearts.
-They like other things far better.
-Their money, their lands — their business, their pleasures.
 How often do we miss out on what God wants for us because we have perceived better things to do.
 Or how often have we skipped time with Jesus because we have too much to do.
 Have you ever heard the quote “The devil can’t make you bad, but he can keep you busy.”
 William Barkley in his commentary on this text said; “It is very easy for a man to be so busy with the things of time that he forgets the things of eternity, to be so preoccupied with the things which are seen that he forgets the things which are unseen, to hear so insistently the claims of the world that he cannot hear the soft invitation of the voice of Christ.
 The tragedy of life is that it’s so often the second bests which shuts out the bests, that it is things which are good in themselves which shut out the things that are supreme.
 Maybe it’s time to say no to Saturday travel stuff and weekend soccer to saying yes to serving the Church and putting the Christian like first.

-“Teaches how just showing up and being Saved isn’t enough, we need to clothe ourselves with the love & mercy of Christ.” ⇒ We must see that the free gift of God’s Salvation comes with obligations.
+“Teaches how just showing up isn’t enough, we need to display our faith through our actions and behavior” ⇒ We must see that the free gift of God’s Salvation comes with obligations.
 It is not enough to fill out a card, pray a prayer, and accept Jesus as your Savior.
 Life change must happen.
 You need new clothes.
 We cannot walk into this wonderful messianic feast without being changed.
 As Born again Christians you need to clothe yourself in compassion, kindness, humility, gentleness, patience and love … and in so doing, honor and glorify the King.

-“Teaches how as Servants of God were to extend the invitation of Salvation to all people.” ⇒ As believers were to go out and share the Gospel with all people!
-Are you inviting others to your Church to hear about Jesus?
-Are you sharing your personal testimony of what Jesus did in your own life?
-Do the people even know that you’re a Christian or know anything of Jesus because of you?
-As Servants of God were told to go out to the streets, alleys, highways, and hedges and invite everyone they see to the Wedding of the King’s Son.
-How that’s going to look like for you in your life it may be at work, the grocery store, the soccer field, the people in your circle.
-It may include family members, friends, co-workers, or even strangers in telling them about Jesus.
-Not everyone is going to be comfortable with that.
-But the eternal destiny of people in talking to them about Jesus is worth so much more then our momentary discomfort or awkwardness.
-It is clear from this passage that it is God who prepares and sends His Servants with this good news of the Gospel.
-To be a Christian is to be God’s servant.
-If not careful we might fall into the trap of inviting only those whom we like or those who look promising and good.
-But this parable makes clear that God’s invitation is extended to any and all, the poor, homeless, alcoholic, drug-attic, homosexual, transgender, self-righteous, etc. and the only qualification to entry is that this invitation be accepted.
+“Teaches how as Servants of God were called to extend the invitation of the Gospel to all people.“ ⇒ Every believer is to go out and spread the Word in telling others about Jesus.
+What’s that’s going to look like for you, in your life, in your context may be different than others.
+For you it may be at work, the grocery store, the soccer field.
+It may include family members, friends, co-workers, or even a total stranger on the street.
+Not everyone is going to be comfortable.
+There’s going to be times of discomfort or awkwardness.
+But we need to be careful that we don’t fall into the trap of inviting only those whom we like or those who look promising and good.
+This parable makes clear that God’s invitation is extended to any and all, the poor, homeless, alcoholic, drug-attic, homosexual, transgender, self-righteous, etc. and the only qualification to entry is that this invitation be accepted.

 Additional Notes & Applications